UselessProject/Dreamline/README.md

 ## Testing

 I've written some Unit and Integration tests for this project.
-You can use your IDE to run them or use following `dotnet` CLI as follows.
+You can use your IDE or `dotnet` CLI to run them, here is an example that uses command line.

 ```bash
 dotnet test tests/**/*.csproj